-I wrote a few months ago about the concept of leading and lagging indicators when measuring sales performance which you can reread by clicking here.
+I have written before about “leading and lagging” indicators when measuring sales performance which you can reread by clicking here.

-The concept is fairly simple in theory but challenging in practice and based on AOR which stands for Activities, Objectives and Results, sounds easy right?
+The concept is fairly simple in theory but challenging in practice and based on an acronym “AOR” which stands for Activities, Objectives and Results, sounds easy right?

 Good companies, who are clear about their Objectives only measure Activities that ensure these goals are met.
 Nothing.
 Else.
 Matters.

 Too many organisations are measuring themselves to a standstill, in one of my former lives our sales people had over 20 KPIs and never knew where to turn.
 It’s like being lost in a maze that has no exit.